Answered! Jump to accepted answer.

 If someone could explain it more clearly, thanks.

-This relates to:Using Le Passé Composé or Le Présent in negative sentences with ''depuis'' -
+This question relates to:French lesson "Using Le Passé Composé or Le Présent in negative sentences with ''depuis''"

 Kwiziq language super star

 26 August 2018